juraev/Google-Hash-Code-2019/README.md

 # Google-Hash-Code-2019-
-Solution to Qualification Round Problem
+Solution to the Qualification Round Problem of Google Hash Code 2019